nicollaslopes/backend_roadmap/README.md

 This is my studies about some topics based on https://roadmap.sh/backend

-I put my notes and everything I learned in this process :)x
+I put my notes and everything I learned in this process :)

 Databases
 * [What is SQL?](Databases/what_is_sql.md)